bridgefoundry/bridgefoundry.github.io/research/study.md

 layout: post
 title: Study on Bias in Engineering with Actionable Outcomes for Engineering Leaders
 ---
+_Bridge Foundry research, in collaboration with tEQuitable_

 Systemic bias is a widespread and still poorly understood problem in tech.
 Studies exist showing bias in engineering, yet many tech leaders who want to help still don't know exactly how to help.
-Bridge Foundry has over a decade of experience creating positive change in the industry.
+[Bridge Foundry](https://bridgefoundry.org/)  has over a decade of experience creating positive change in the industry.
 This research project is part of an initiative to create broader impact for our work.
+The study is being developed and produced in collaboration with [tEQuitable](https://www.tequitable.com/).

 ## The Fundraiser